HeinrichApfelmus/hyper-haskell/README.md

     cd hyper-haskell/app
     npm install electron-prebuilt --save-dev

-To create an application bundle, use the following commands:
+To create an application bundle and compress it in a zip-file, use the following commands:

   * On macOS:

         make pkg-darwin
+        make zip-darwin

-  * On Windows: not implemented yet
+  * On Windows:

+        make pkg-win32
+        nake zip-win32

   * On Linux: not implemented yet

   [npm]: https://www.npmjs.com/